Restriction of the metaplectic representation over a $p$-adic field to an anisotropic torus: Introduction

 Suppose that these conditions are satisfied and let $f\in L^{*}$.
 We say that $f$ is in general position if for every subset $I$ of $\{1,\ldots,r\}$ such that $f\in\sum_{i\in I}\mathbb{R}\alpha_{i}$, the system $(\alpha_{i})_{i\in I}$ generates $\mathfrak{s}^{*}$.

-When $f$ is in general position, $\phi^{-1}(f)$ is a submanifold of $W$ and its quotient $X_{f}=S\backslash\phi^{-1}(f)$ is an orbifold which inherits a symplectic structure from $\beta$.
+When $f$ is in general position, $\phi^{-1}(f)$ is a submanifold of $W$ and its quotient $X_{f}=S\backslash\phi^{-1}(f)$ is an orbifold which inherits a symplectic structure from $\beta$ (see \cite[bottom of page 54]{guillemin-1997}).
 The symplectic orbifold $X_{f}$ is a so-called reduced symplectic space or also the symplectic reduction of $\phi^{-1}(f)$.
-Then it turns out that the multiplicity $m(\chi_{f})$ is the Kawasaki-Riemann-Roch number of $X_{f}$, which is obtained by integration over $X_{f}$ of a peculiar differential form.
-See for instance \cite{guillemein-1997}, \cite{meinrenken-1996}, \cite{vergne-1994}.
+Then as explained in \cite[top of page 55]{guillemin-1997} it follows from \cite{meinrenken-1996} and \cite{vergne-1994} that the multiplicity $m(\chi_{f})$ is the Kawasaki-Riemann-Roch number of $X_{f}$, which is obtained by integration over $X_{f}$ of a particular differential form.

 Recall that a torus contained in a reductive group $G$ is said to be elliptic if it is anisotropic modulo the center of $G$.
 In our case, $T$ is up to conjugation the unique elliptic maximal torus of $Sp(W)$.